asantra/MuonPlotMaker/Readme.md

 f.
 Once satisifed with the output, one has to 'hadd' all the histogram files to get a final histogram file.

-### C. Plotting and comparing histograms from Data and MC:
+### D. Plotting and comparing histograms from Data and MC:
 a.
 Use `muonPlots.py`: change the `inDir` to your location where histogram files live.

 b.
 When no comparison plots are needed: run